-The Hope Adoption fund supports permeance of children in need of a family through scholarships for families adopting and children needing advocacy.
-We know finances is one of the largest barriers for families navigating the adoption process.
-The Hope Adoption Scholarship is here to help in a small part.
+The Hope Adoption fund exists to support children in need of a family.
+By providing scholarships for adopting families and assistance to children needing advocacy, this fund helps remove one of the largest barriers for families navigating the adoption process—finances.

-Who Can Apply: The Hope Adoption fund is designed to help Lifeline international and domestic families that are in full time ministry, adopting children with significant medical or special needs.
-Through this fund, Lifeline also desires to provide scholarships for children attending camps or hosting programs.
+Who Can Apply: The Hope Adoption fund is designed to help Lifeline international and domestic families adopting children with significant medical or special needs.
+Through this fund, Lifeline also desires to provide scholarships for children attending camps or hosting programs, which enables better advocacy for waiting children.

 How are applications review: The Hope Adoption Fund committee meets on a monthly basis to review applications and determine if a scholarship can be rewarded.